 Free and open source tools often work best in combination rather than alone.
 Each one solves a specific problem, so the goal is matching tools to needs rather than picking based on price alone.

-Best Practices for Using Free and Open Source Marketing Tools
+What Are Best Practices for Using Free and Open Source Marketing Tools?

 Conclusion